DeanoBurrito/northport/docs/kernel/SystemCallList.md

 Some IPC functions will take a flags argument, which is a bitfield defined as:
 - `bit 0`: Use shared physical memory.
 Also known as 'zero copy' as both processes are directly writing to the same underlying memory, the kernel is never involved.
+- `bit 1`: reserved, will be ignored if set.
+- `bit 2`: supresses user access to the shared memory.
+Mostly intended for internal purposes, but might have use in drivers.
 - `bits 60 to 63 (inclusive)`: reserved for the access modifiers (see above).

 For stream-based IPC, the server can start or stop a listener, while a number of clients can open or close connections to said server.
 Sending data is done using the read/write ipc syscalls.